Asalamu alaykum, I’m happy to see you here! We are an expat homeschool family originally from the UK, homeschooling our

 But I really believe that homeschooling is just as much about the mother as it is the children.
 For she also has to make so many changes to walk on this path too.
 However, in my personal experience, I only found a handful of blogs that really spoke to me as a Muslim mother homeschooling her children; though I found many for other faith-based homeschoolers.

 So I decided to have a space dedicated to fellow homeschool Moms where I share my thoughts and experiences in our Islam centred homeschool whilst juggling life itself.
 See, Homeschooling like everything else in life comes with its challenges.
 So while I love to share enjoyable activities, I think its equally as important to share the other side of the spectrum, when things are a little hectic.
 I raise these topics, not with the intention to ‘vent’ but more so acknowledge that such challenges are part of the journey and acknowledgement is half of the solution.

 Homeschool hacks, easy recipes, multitasking tips, routines and anything else that have personally helped me manage everything will be shared, and I encourage other Moms to share their own tips and tricks too.
 I don’t have all the answers, and wouldn’t like this small space to portray that.
 I’m learning every day just like you.

 So if you’re in need of some support from a fellow homeschool mom, head over to the ‘Mom support’ section.
 I’m open to discussing topics you would like too, so feel free to email me with suggestions that are close to your heart.
 I’d like to think we can encourage each other whilst sipping on some morning coffee!
-To keep connected on a more daily basis, you can find me on Instagram.
+To keep connected day to day, you can find me on Instagram.